-The following relevant information will be collected at the student clinics;
+The following relevant information will be collected on patients at the student clinics;

 – relevant personal and medical information about you, including: name, date of birth, age, address, telephone number, email address, sex, marital status, children, occupation, height, weight, waist circumference, and GP contact details.